kwaldenphd/data-visceralization/README.md

 - What stood out in your exploration of the data?
 - Anything that surprised or concerned you?
 - How are you thinking about race and surveillance differently after this experience?
+  * Connections with course content/discussions
 - Other comments/questions/etc

 # Option #2: Environmental Scan

 Identify a couple of commonly-used campus spaces or a community public space.
-Run your own version of EFF's "Spot the Surveillance."
+Run your own version of EFF's "[Spot the Surveillance](https://www.eff.org/pages/spot-surveillance-vr-experience-keeping-eye-big-brother)."

-What kinds of tracking or surveillance technologies are you able to see when in the space?

-What background information are you able to gather about what technologies are being used?

 Discussion/reflection questions:
 - What are some of your initial observations from this experience?
-- What stood out in your exploration of the data?
+- What kinds of tracking or surveillance technologies are you able to see when in the space?
+- What background information are you able to gather about what technologies are being used?
 - Anything that surprised or concerned you?
 - How are you thinking about race and surveillance differently after this experience?
+  * Connections with course content/discussions
 - Other comments/questions/etc

 # Option #3: Social Media Data Download